 A vital part of preventing any kind of data loss in any situation is having appropriate backup and recovery policies.
 It is also essential to ensure data recovery at any point in time of the application workflow life cycle.
 Both MySQL and MariaDB offer solutions for these cases.
-This article will explore the existing options and procedures as well other potential backup options for MySQL and MariaDB.Read More
+This article will explore the existing options and procedures of how to backup MySQL Database and MariaDB as well as recovery strategies.Read More

 The current article focuses on applying the mysqldump utility to backup and restore MySQL databases.
 This utility is the most common tool for generating backups in several formats or restoring MySQL databases.Read More